Speaker Xhaferi will be hosting Zhelyazkov, the chair of the Bulgarian National Assembly.

-Rosen Zhelyazkov, the chairperson of the Bulgarian National Assembly, is scheduled to visit the Macedonian Parliament on Monday for a working visit.
-Following their meeting, Zhelyazkov and Talat Xhaferi, the Speaker of the Macedonian Parliament, will inaugurate the “Silver Thrace” exhibition at the Archeological Museum of Macedonia.
+During his visit, Zhelyazkov plans to meet with Macedonian Parliament Speaker Talat Xhaferi, followed by a joint media briefing.

-1,700 objects from 18 national, regional, and local museums in Bulgaria will be on show as part of the exhibition, which is being coordinated by the Bulgaria National Archaeological Museum.
+Additionally, both Xhaferi and Zhelyazkov are expected to inaugurate the “Silver Thrace” exhibition at the Archeological Museum of North Macedonia, showcasing 1,700 artifacts from 18 Bulgarian museums.

-The Chairperson of the Bulgarian Assembly is scheduled to visit the St. Spas Church in Skopje prior to his visit, where he will lay a wreath at the tomb of Goce Delchev, according to Bulgarian media.
-Zhelyazkov will then go to an event in Skopje that is hosted by the Bulgarian Cultural and Information Center, where he will hand vouchers for Internet training to disabled children, their parents and teachers.
+Before his official engagements, Zhelyazkov will visit the St. Spas Church in Skopje to lay a wreath at Goce Delchev’s grave.
+Later, he will participate in an event organized by the Bulgarian Cultural and Information Center in Skopje, distributing internet training vouchers to disabled children, parents, and teachers.

 Comments are closed for this post.